J.D. Davis Player Props: Giants vs. Orioles

 The San Francisco Giants and J.D.
-Davis (.421 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kyle Bradish and the Baltimore Orioles at Oracle Park, Saturday at 10:05 PM ET.
+Davis (.385 slugging percentage over his past 10 games, including one homer), battle starting pitcher Tyler Wells and the Baltimore Orioles at Oracle Park, Sunday at 4:05 PM ET.

 J.D.
 Davis Game Info & Props vs. the Orioles